fput/zulip-bot-mail-mirror/README.md

 ./mail-mirror.py
 ```

-For continued usage you can use the systemd-service file in `misc/`.
+For continued usage you can use the systemd-service file in `systemd/`.

-Then place the unit in e.g. `/lib/systemd/system/` and run `systemctl start zulip-mail-mirror`.
-You can view the logs using `journalctl -f -u zulip-mail-mirror`.
+Then place the unit in e.g. `/etc/systemd/system/` and run `systemctl start zulip-bot-mail-mirror`.
+You can view the logs using `journalctl -f -u zulip-bot-mail-mirror`.

 ## Usage